Is Gaming a Hobby? 5 Surprising Pros & Cons to Know in 2025

 Advantages of Gaming as a Hobby

-Gaming can sharpen decision-making skills, boost confidence, and even help teens build resilience to stress.
-It also offers a creative outlet and supports behavioral health through positive social experiences.
+Gaming can sharpen your decision-making skills and boost your confidence.
+It can even help you build resilience to stress, all while offering a creative outlet and fun social experiences.

 Enhances cognitive skills

-Functional MRI scans showed these gamers had increased brain action in areas linked to attention and memory.
-Frequent gameplay also improves multitasking, speeds up decision-making skills, and enhances problem-solving abilities.
+Functional MRI scans revealed that these gamers had more brain activity in areas related to attention and memory.
+Games, especially fast-paced action or strategy games like StarCraft or League of Legends, can improve multitasking, decision-making, and problem-solving abilities.

 Boosts creativity